Thursday, March 14, 2019

 Program note:

-The suite I Sommarluft (In Summer Air) was started in 2017 after having returned to Sweden from a three-year-long study period in West Java, Hong Kong, and Japan.
-I wanted to write a piece that provided a reflection on the musical experiences I had during these years and I was particularly inspired to do this after having encountered some recent performances of Fujieda Mamoru’s music in Japan, to whom this suite is dedicated.
+The suite I Sommarluft (In Summer Air) was begun in 2017, after my return to Sweden from a three-year study period in West Java, Hong Kong, and Japan.
+I wanted to write a piece that reflected the musical experiences of those years, and I was particularly inspired to do so after hearing several performances of Fujieda Mamoru’s music in Japan, to whom this suite is dedicated.

-I was inspired to see if I could express these passions in a suite and the clavichord was the perfect instrument for it; the clavichord has a light, quiet and intimate sound that invites a detailed listening to its timbre, but that also effortlessly mingles with the surrounding smells, sights, and sounds.
-In this regard, it is like the European sister to the gǔqín; despite originating in very different cultures, they share a similar pathos.
-But whereas the gǔqín has a beautiful repertoire that emphasizes these unique characteristics, the clavichord, with only some recent exceptions, lacks this and is often confined to playing music that was primarily intended for organs and harpsichords; the role of the clavichord being that of a 'practice instrument'.
-The gǔqín was also not primarily a concert instrument but was used by the Chinese literati class for a very different kind of 'practice'–a spiritual practice of musical meditation and contemplation.
+I was inspired to see if I could express these passions in a suite, and the clavichord proved to be the perfect instrument.
+Its light, quiet, and intimate sound invites detailed listening to its timbre, while effortlessly mingling with the surrounding smells, sights, and sounds.
+In this sense, it could be seen as the European sister of the gǔqín: despite their distant origins, the two instruments share a similar pathos.
+Yet while the gǔqín has a rich repertoire that celebrates these qualities, the clavichord—apart from recent exceptions—has often been confined to music intended for organ or harpsichord, serving mainly as a 'practice instrument'.
+The gǔqín, too, was not primarily a concert instrument for the Chinese literati but a vehicle for a different kind of practice: a spiritual exercise of musical meditation and contemplation.

-A common motif in Chinese paintings since the Song dynasty is the Chinese scholar (or sometimes Daoist immortal) playing their gǔqín in nature, or under the roof in an open pavilion structure, letting the sounds of the instrument mingle with the sounds of nature.
-In reality, however, such a setting is idealistic since the extraordinarily quiet sound of the gǔqín almost requires an indoor setting, even when playing just for oneself.
-A more realistic illustration of this desire to, as a musician, experience how the tones intermingle with the sounds of nature can instead be found in the art of Arimoto Toshio.
+A common motif in Chinese painting since the Song dynasty is that of a scholar—or sometimes a Daoist immortal—playing the gǔqín outdoors or in an open pavilion, letting the sounds of the instrument mingle with those of nature.
+In reality, such scenes are idealized, as the gǔqín’s extremely soft tone almost requires an indoor setting, even when playing just for oneself.
+A more realistic expression of this desire to experience the intermingling of tones and nature can instead be found in the art of Arimoto Toshio.

-As an artist, Arimoto had many similarities with Fujieda; he created pieces with an archaic tone that was equally influenced by European and Japanese traditions.
-His paintings remind one of the Russian icons by Andrei Rublev, Tibetan thangkas by Situ Panchen, the frescos by Fra Angelico, and Chinese Buddhist mural paintings.
-Furthermore, Arimoto loved baroque music and a recurring motif in his paintings was people playing early-music instruments (recorders, keyboards) indoors but with doors and windows open to the outdoors.
-The first movement of this suite is named after one of these paintings of a keyboard player in front of an opening in a wall that reveals a vast landscape of hilltops (or possibly sand dunes).
-Flower petals are seen floating through the room, and according to the name of the painting, she is playing an ancient song, Ko kyoku, harmonizing the past with the present.
+As an artist, Arimoto shared much with Fujieda: both created works of an archaic tone, deeply informed by both European and Japanese traditions.
+Arimoto’s paintings evoke Russian icons by Andrei Rublev, Tibetan thangkas by Situ Panchen, the frescoes of Fra Angelico, and Chinese Buddhist mural painting.
+A lover of Baroque music, Arimoto often depicted people playing early-music instruments—recorders, keyboards—indoors, yet with doors and windows open to the outside.
+The first movement of this suite takes its title from one of these paintings, portraying a keyboard player before an opening in a wall that reveals a vast landscape of hilltops (or perhaps sand dunes).
+Flower petals float through the room, and, according to the painting’s title, she is playing an ancient song—Ko kyoku—harmonizing past and present.

-When I composed this suite for clavichord, I imagined the kind of informal, domestic, solitary, middle-of-the-day setting from the gǔqín culture as the starting point and the music’s ideal setting; can I write a piece of music that could be played without any audience at all, just for the solitary musician’s contemplation or meditation?
-Can I write a piece of music that mingles unobtrusively with the ordinariness of everyday life?
-Can I write a piece of music fit for the woman in Arimoto’s painting Ko kyoku or the scholar with his gǔqín in those Song dynasty paintings?
-Can I avoid having the music create a virtual space on its own for the listeners' immersion and escape, but rather reach a state where the sounds from the instruments are like the aroma produced by burning incense, mingling effortlessly with the air and light, and then lightly being carried away by the wind as the petals in Arimoto’s painting?
-This aspiration is evoked in the title for this suite as well as the last movement: I Sommarluft.
+When composing I Sommarluft, I imagined the kind of informal, domestic, solitary, middle-of-the-day setting familiar from gǔqín culture as the music’s ideal context.
+Could I write a piece meant for no audience, intended solely for the musician’s contemplation?
+Could I create music that mingles unobtrusively with the ordinariness of everyday life?
+Could I write music fit for the woman in Arimoto’s Ko kyoku, or the scholar with his gǔqín in those Song dynasty paintings?
+Could I avoid having the music form a self-contained virtual space for immersion and escape—and instead reach a state where the instrument’s sounds resemble the aroma of burning incense, mingling effortlessly with air and light, and then being carried away by the wind like the petals in Arimoto’s painting?

 No comments: